 Always use the signature files to verify the authenticity of the distribution, e.g.,

-We offer SHA1 and SHA512 hashes as alternatives to validate the integrity
+We provide SHA512 hashes as an alternative to validate the integrity

 Coreutils.
 Windows users can use Cyohash.